tryyang2001/tp/docs/team/weidak.md

 - What it does: It allows users to load all the data upon startup of the application and save data depending on the command that is being executed.
 - Justification: Having a storage utility is crucial in our app's functionality of calculating the past week of exercise/food consumed, as well as remembering one's profile attributes that lead to the calculations.
 - Highlights: This feature loads and saves all the different data structures we have came up with, including FoodList, ExerciseList, FutureExerciseList, ItemBank, Profile.
-It can detect an anomly within the file and handle it in a way that it can be dealt with later on in another state whereby users can modify their attributes again in case they have accidentally corrupted a particular attribute.
+It can detect an anomaly within the file and handle it in a way that it can be dealt with later on in another state whereby users can modify their attributes again in case they have accidentally corrupted a particular attribute.

 #### **New Feature**: Profile